-Most of the shopping in Nicosia happens between Ledra and Onasagorou Streets.
-In olden days, fabric was sold up and down Onasagorou and you can still see vestiges of it remaining.
-All the action is around those streets and the streets in between them including some of the places to eat in Nicosia .
+Most of the shopping in Nicosia happens between Ledra and Onasagorou Street.
+In olden days, fabric was sold up and down Onasagorou Sand you can still see vestiges of it remaining.
+All the action is around those streets and the streets in between them, including some of the places to eat in Nicosia .
 Here are a few of the best shopping in Cyprus!

 A cultural foundation masquerading as a shop, Phaneromenis 70 was founded by the artist Kyriaki Kosta as a center of contemporary art, science and philosophy.
 He collaborates with local jewelry and fashion designers, artists and artisans and their creations fill the lively store.

-Walking from the Famagusta Gate into the old town, we happened upon Meres Bookstore.
+Walking from the Famagusta Gate into the old town, make sure to stop at Meres Bookstore.
 Located in one of the ancient stone buildings, MERES has a wide range of books on art, architecture & design, fashion, and culture.
 They also have a small event space, so you never know what you get when you pop in.